iamgadmarconi/hiten/docs/api/system/hamiltonians.rst

 Hamiltonians Module
 ===================

-The hamiltonians module provides base classes for Hamiltonian representations in the CR3BP and a transformation pipeline for different Hamiltonian representations.
+The hamiltonians module provides base classes for Hamiltonian representations in the CR3BP.

 This module provides the fundamental classes for representing and manipulating Hamiltonian functions in the circular restricted three-body problem.
 It includes the base Hamiltonian class and Lie generating function class for canonical transformations.